Celebrating Normandy – All Things Camembert 🧀🇫🇷

 📌 Fromagerie Val-de-Sienne – Gavray-sur-Sienne

-Collects raw milk daily from four local farms
+Raw milk collected daily from four local farms

 🍽️ Why Normandy is a Cheese Lover’s Paradise

-Planning your own trip?
-Check our Availability and book direct to experience the best of Norman cuisine right from the comfort of your own gîte.
+Planning your own stay?
+Check our availability and book direct to experience Norman food culture from the comfort of your own gîte — preferably with bread on hand.